 - One full can of regular pop (any kind-no diet soda)

-- One full can of beer (no light beer)
+- One full can of beer (not light)

 - 1/2 Cup of Liquid dishwashing soap (do NOT use anti-bacterial dishwashing liquid)